irvin12/miniproto/README.md

 ## 8.build

 MiniProto is a c++ project created by vs2013. <br>
-it is depend on boost.spirit lib to parse proto file. so you need configure you boost path for this project. <br>
+it is depend on boost.spirit lib to parse proto file. so you need configure your boost path for this project. <br>

 MiniProtoCppLib is a c++ project created by vs2013. <br>
 you can build it without any third-party libraries to make 'libminiproto.lib' file. <br>